cssnano/cssnano/docs/content/guides/presets.md

 ## What are presets?

-Presets are a way of loading cssnano with different features, depending on your use case, and they were introduced in version 4.
+Starting with version 4, presets are a way of loading cssnano with different features, depending on your use case.
 Now, instead of having to opt-out of advanced transformations, you can choose to opt-in instead.
 Prior to the introduction of presets, code to perform advanced transformations was downloaded from npm whether or not it was used.
 Presets ensure that this is no longer the case, and also afford the ability to save configuration for cssnano to re-use across multiple contexts.

 ## How do presets work?